 “How do you feel, King?”
 Truth said softly; she stared at him like she never had before.
 She now had her arms wrapped loosely around his neck.

 “I adore you.
 You’re my muse and have been, ever since I laid eyes on you.
 I want you to be my Queen, as quickly as possible.”

-Truth began to cry tears of joy, “I’m utterly blown away.
-I couldn’t begin to tell you how many times I’ve dreamed of you asking me to marry you.”
+Truth cried tears of joy.
+“I’m utterly blown away.
+I couldn’t tell you how many times I’ve dreamed of you asking me to marry you.”

 “Now I’m blown away,” King went in to resume their kiss, but she moved her head back.

 “Hold that kiss, handsome.
-I have some long-overdue business to tend to,” Truth pulled away from King and began to walk towards the stage swiftly.
+I have some long-overdue business to tend to.”
+Truth pulled away from King and walked towards the stage swiftly.
 Once she got to the stage, she walked behind the young woman that was performing and over to the Master of Ceremony.
 She whispered something in his ear, and when she finished, he looked at her, smiled uncontrollably, and gave her a big hug.